IKEDAI1014/IKEDAI1014/README.md

 - 👀 I’m interested in ...
 C, C++, C#, python3, Networking, Computer Science, embedded Systems
 - 🌱 I’m currently learning ... same as above
 - 👯 I’m looking to collaborate on ... same as above
-- 📫 How to reach me ... discord, line, email, twitter
+- 📫 How to reach me ... discord, line, twitter, email